-President Trump Waffles On Hong Kong Democracy Bill
+President Trump Waffles On Hong Kong Democracy Bill Amid China Trade Talks

 "I stand with Hong Kong.
 I stand with freedom," Trump said.
 "But we are also in the process of making the largest trade deal in history.
 And if we could do that, that would be great."

-In fact, the mini deal under negotiation would provide limited trade gains, while postponing action on the major structural issues that prompted Trump to launch the trade war with China more than a year ago.
+In fact, the mini deal under negotiation would provide limited trade gains while postponing action on the major structural issues that prompted Trump to launch the trade war with China more than a year ago.

 Trump said in the interview that his relationship with China's president has prevented Xi Jinping from taking a harder line against the Hong Kong protests.

 "He's got a million soldiers standing outside of Hong Kong that aren't going in only because I asked him, 'Please don't do that.
-You'll be making a big mistake.'"
-Trump said.
+You'll be making a big mistake.' " Trump said.
 "It's going to have a tremendous negative impact on the trade deal, and he wants to make a trade deal."